chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) Master En wins Buddha 127

 Teacher's kindness always surpasses all Buddhas.
-A teacher is a Buddha, and a teacher is the same as a Buddha, but in terms of kindness, the kindness of a teacher is greater than that of all Buddhas.
+A teacher is a Buddha, a teacher is the same as a Buddha, but in terms of kindness, the kindness of a teacher is greater than that of all the Buddhas.
 In the past innumerable kalpas, countless Buddhas were born, but none of us deserved to meet them.

 According to the classic records, in the sage kalpa we are now in, there will be a thousand Buddhas born.
 Buddha Shakyamuni is the fourth Buddha.
 Buddha Muni and Buddha Kasyapa) were born to guide and educate sentient beings, but none of us encountered them.